-As of 2020, there are 3.5 billion smartphone users in the world.
-That is 45% of the global population.
-As of 2019, people accessed the internet with 9000+ distinct devices.
+As of 2022, there are 6.5 billion smartphone users in the world, which is projected to cross 7,6 billion by 2027.
+People access the internet with distinct mobile and desktop devices making device fragmentation a real concern.
 Every user expects that every website they access will render perfectly on their mobile device.
 This means website developers have to design websites that are displayed on a multitude of screen sizes across the world.

 In other words, they need a responsive design.

 But as every designer knows, executing responsive design has to begin with knowing which screen sizes to design for.
-This article explores this question and discusses the best scream sizes for responsive design.
+This article explores this question and discusses the best screen sizes for responsive design.

 What is Responsive Design?

 Responsive web design refers to a design strategy that creates websites that work well for mobile, tablet, and desktop devices.
 Websites without responsive design risk alienating a significant number of users – 80% of users have claimed that they will reject websites that don’t work well on their device.

 Additionally, Google looks at “mobile-friendliness” as a parameter for ranking.
 To quote the Google Webmaster Central Blog,

 “Starting April 21 (2015), we will be expanding our use of mobile-friendliness as a ranking signal.
 This change will affect mobile searches in all languages worldwide and will have a significant impact in our search results.
 Consequently, users will find it easier to get relevant, high-quality search results that are optimized for their devices.”